Syncfusion AI Assistant

 • Due to the element height limitation in browsers, the maximum number of records loaded by the grid is limited due to the browser capability.

-• Programmatic selection is not supported.
+• Programmatic selection is not supported in lazy load grouping.